-I only grow 2 or 3 turnips at a time, and use them as required in the kitchen.
+They are harvested progressively as they grow and only when required in the kitchen.
 I don't store them for later use.

 In my garden, turnips are rarely affected by pests or diseases.

-Return the straw mulch, so all the soil is covered, as soon as the turnips are established.
+Apply straw mulch on any exposed soil as soon as the turnips are established.

 Harvesting and Storage.

 Turnips can be harvested from May till August, and their leaves can be harvested at the same time as their roots.